 In spite of naysayers, Caldwell expanded her mission by launching the International Car of the Year Awards (ICOTY) in 1997, the first auto awards to honor the emotional connection between car and consumer.
 By 2008, ICOTY had become the largest auto awards show in the U.S. earning the honorable distinction as the “Academy Awards of Cars.”
 Today, automakers use the ‘emotional connection’ theme in their national marketing and advertising campaigns in numerous mediums.

-In 2000, Caldwell transitioned RTM from print to online making it one of the first magazines to go digital.
+In 2000, Caldwell transitioned RTM from print to online making it one of the first magazines in the US to go digital.
 With marketers declaring the Internet nothing more than a passing fad that was too technical for women to understand, Caldwell responded, “Mark my words, within ten years the Internet will dwarf all other mediums with women accounting for the majority of online users.”
 In 2007, women accounted for 97M online users vs. 91M men.
 Today, most print publications have either gone digital or gone bust, a trend that continues to forge on until the last print publication eventually becomes nothing more than a distant memory or collector's item.

 Caldwell continues to expand her role as a national media spokesperson and advocate, a skill she honed through stand up comedy classes in LA, and is today considered one of the leading authorities in her field.
 No one’s laughing now as Caldwell continues to propel her purpose driven life to strengthen, communicate and bridge the gap between industry and consumers.